R4ynaud/Creating-an-Azure-DevOps-Self-Hosted-Agent-on-Ubuntu-22.04/README.md

 ### 10-) Personal Access Token’ı oluşturalım, bunun için aşağıdaki adımları sırasıyla uygulamamız gerekiyor.
+###      Let's create a 'Personal Access Token' by following the steps below in order.

 • User settings → Personal Access Token → New Token